clever-trevor/grafana-sync/README.md

 ### To Do
 * Alert Rules and Notification Channels
-* Combine "get" and "put" scripts into a single module
 * Incorporate "last updated" in the dashboard queries and see if there is a way to do a bi-directional sync
-* Better error handling, logging and comments
 * HUGE tidy.
 I wrote this whilst working out the Grafana data model, so haven't put any real thought into optimising or tidying up the script

 ### Setup